Native American slave ownership: Seminole

-When General Thomas Jesup enumerated the origins of African Americans among the Seminoles to the Secretary of War in 1841, he began with "descendants of negroes taken from citizens of Georgia by the Creek confederacy in former wars."
+When General Thomas Jesup enumerated the origins of African Americans among the Seminoles to the secretary of war in 1841, he began with "descendants of negroes taken from citizens of Georgia by the Creek confederacy in former wars."
 When a group of Seminole warriors pledged to join the British in the American Revolution, they stipulated that "Whatever horses or slaves or cattle we take we expect to be our own."
-Out of the sixty-eight documented captives in the Mikasuki War (1800–1802), 90% were African Americans.
+Out of the sixty-eight documented captives in the Mikasuki War (1800-1802), 90% were African Americans.
 The Seminoles repeatedly took up arms to defend their land.

 They fought in three major conflicts, the Patriot War, the First Seminole War, and the Second Seminole War and were in countless skirmishes with slave catchers.
 The Seminoles were at war with the United States far longer than other Southern Native American nations, the Seminoles continued to take black captives, and encouraged African Americans to join them in their fight against the invading Americans.
 The Seminoles continued to destroy and raid plantations.

-Throughout 1836, Seminole warriors continued to best US troops, but more alarming to white Americans was the relationship between Seminoles and African Americans.
+Throughout 1836, Seminole warriors continued to best U.S. troops, but more alarming to white Americans was the relationship between Seminoles and African Americans.
 They feared that the alliance grew with each passing day, as the Seminoles captured slaves and enticed others to escape.
 After witnessing the unrest among Creeks forced to emigrate, General Thomas Jesup believed that the Second Seminole War could ignite the entire South in a general uprising, wherein people of color might destroy the region's plantation economy as well as their white oppressors.

-The traditional relationship between Seminole blacks and natives changed following the Second Seminole War when the Seminoles were relocated to settle on fixed lots of land and take up settled agriculture.
+The traditional relationship between Seminole blacks and natives changed following the Second Seminole War when the Seminole were relocated to settle on fixed lots of land and take up settled agriculture.
 Conflict arose in the Territory because the transplanted Seminole had been placed on land allocated to the Creek, who had a practice of chattel slavery.
 There was increasing pressure from both Creek and pro-Creek Seminole for the adoption of the Creek model of slavery for the Black Seminoles.
 Creek slavers and those from other native groups, and whites, began raiding the Black Seminole settlements to kidnap and enslave people.
 The Seminole leadership would become headed by a pro-Creek faction who supported the institution of chattel slavery.
 These threats led to many Black Seminoles escaping to Mexico.